What they do

 Education and training

-To become a carpenter, you usually need to complete an apprenticeship in carpenter, carpentry and joinery or carpentry (housing).
-The apprenticeships usually take between 24 to 48 months to complete and are available as school-based apprenticeships.
+To become a carpenter, you usually need to undertake a carpenter or carpentry and joinery apprenticeship.
+The apprenticeships usually take 36 to 48 months to complete and is available as school-based apprenticeships.

-You may improve your chances of gaining an apprenticeship by completing the Certificate II in Construction (Pathways – Trades) (carpentry and joinery pre-apprenticeship or Certificate II in Building and Construction (Pathway – Trades), offered at TAFE Colleges and other registered training organisations throughout Western Australia.
+You may improve your chances of gaining an apprenticeship by completing the Certificate II in Construction (Pathways – Trades) (carpentry and joinery pre-apprenticeship or Certificate II in Building and Construction (Pathway – Trades), offered at TAFE colleges and other registered training organisations throughout Western Australia.
 Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.

 Apprenticeships and traineeships